zhongxingyu/testinfo/readme.md

 }
 ```

-Now run yu :
+Now run the tool :

 ```
-java -jar target\yu.jar --num-tries 500 --num-queries 1
+java -jar tool.jar --num-tries 500 --num-queries 1
 ```

 - yu will generate **500 graphs**,
 - for each graph it will generate **1 queries**,
-- queries will be executed across all configured databases,
+- queries will be executed across the configured database(s),
-- results — including **query outputs and performance** — will be compared to identify inconsistencies.
+- crashes and errors from will be recorded in the `logs/` directory.

-- crashes from any version will also be recorded in the `logs/` directory.
+Notice that the tool does not automatically create database users.
+You may need to manually create a user and grant the necessary privileges for remote connection,

-Notice that **yu** does not automatically create database users.
-You may need to manually create a user and grant the necessary privileges for remote connection, query execution, writing to databases, and creating or deleting databases.
+query execution, writing to databases, and creating or deleting databases.

 ------